HumanBrainProject/openMINDS_instances/README.md

 **How to request new instances?** Requests for adding new instances to this libraray can be made by getting in touch with the openMINDS development team (through the Issues or the support email: coming soon).
 The team will attend to a request as soon as possible.
 Note that instances should be well defined to be useful for the community.
 They should at least provide a one sentence definition, and where applicable a reference to a matching ontology term (for ControlledTerms) or another official resource (e.g., IANA for ContentType or SPDX for License).

-Correctly instantiated openMINDS JSON-LDs should always contain the following technical attributes, and at least the required properties of the respective schema type they are validated against:
+**How to correctly define an openMINDS instance?** openMINDS instances are written as JSON-LDs.
+A correctly instantiated openMINDS JSON-LD should always contain the following technical attributes, and at least the required properties of the respective schema type they are validated against:

 ```json
 {